Microsoft says ITC judge finds against Motorola

-WASHINGTON A trade panel judge ruled that Motorola Mobility (MMI.N) infringed Microsoft's (MSFT.O) patented technology in making its Android cellphones, Microsoft said on Tuesday.
+WASHINGTON A trade panel judge ruled that Motorola Mobility infringed Microsoft's patented technology in making its Android cellphones, Microsoft said on Tuesday.

 A U.S. International Trade Commission judge found that Motorola Mobility infringed one Microsoft patent which makes it possible for users to schedule meetings using mobile devices, the company said.